marcroelans/ui-preloader/README.md

 # webpack-starter
 A clean start with babel, eslint (airbnb) and webpack.
-It will transpile your ES6 code, lint your code and bundle it.
+It will transpile your ES6 code, lint your code and bundles it.

 ## Install
 Clone the repo and install the packages `npm install`.